 Head of Research

-Simon Migliano leads our research and investigations into VPN safety and digital privacy.
+Simon Migliano leads our research and testing into VPN applications, as well as wider investigations into internet privacy and security matters.
 Utilizing these findings, he produces in-depth VPN reviews and expert guidance on online safety.

 His work examining dangerous free VPNs, identity theft, and internet censorship has been featured in over 1,000 publications worldwide including the BBC, CNET, Wired, and the Financial Times.